B70 (New York City bus): Towards Dyker Heights

-It begins at 1st Avenue and 39th Street, similar to the B35 bus.
-It then goes via 39th Street until it turns left at 3rd Avenue and then turns right at 37th Street.
-Then it turns right again to 4th Avenue and left at 39th Street.
+It begins at 2nd Avenue and 37th Street, similar to the B35 bus.
+It then turns right at 37th Street.
+Afterwards, it makes another right onto 4th Avenue and left at 39th Street.
 It continues until it turns right at 8th Avenue.
-It goes on 8th Avenue the whole way.
-It then turns right to Bay Ridge Avenue and turns left on 7th Avenue.
-It goes the whole length until at 92nd Street, when it turns left and then turns right at 7th Avenue again.
-Then it goes in the bus loop at VA Hospital, where it ends.
+It travels on 8th Avenue down the whole way.
+It then turns right onto 70th Street / Ovington Avenue and then makes a left on 7th Avenue.
+It goes the whole length, merging with Fort Hamilton Parkway at 79th Street, before making a left onto 92nd Street.
+It then turns onto 7th Avenue, following Poly Place to the VA Hospital, where it ends.

-Towards 1st Avenue & 39th Street
+Towards 3rd Avenue & 39th Street

-It begins at the bus route's terminus, VA Hospital.
-It continues at 7th Avenue until at Fort Hamilton Parkway where it turns left.
-It then turns right onto Bay Ridge Parkway and then turns right back to 7th Avenue.
-It goes there until 8th Avenue, when it turns right and continues until 39th Street.
-It turns left onto that street and continues until it turns right at Fourth Avenue and turns left at 36th Street.
-It then turns left at Third Avenue and then turns right back into 39th Street.
-It then continues until it ends at 1st Avenue & 39th Street, the same terminus as the B35 bus.
+It begins at VA Hospital at Bay 3.
+It follows Poly Place & 7th Avenue, then makes a left onto 92nd Street.
+From there, it turns right at Fort Hamilton Parkway, following the eastern portion.
+It then makes a left on Bay Ridge Parkway, then right onto 7th Avenue briefly before merging onto 8th Avenue.
+It continues down 8th Avenue, then turns left at 39th Street.
+It then turns right at 4th Avenue, then left at 36th Street until 3rd Avenue.
+It then turns left at Third Avenue and then turns right back onto 39th Street, terminating at the 39th Street & 3rd Avenue stop, the same terminus as the B35 bus.
+Buses do not keep passengers on the stretch back to the starting point on 2nd Avenue.